Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 2. Navigate to the webhooks settings **Home > Integration settings > Webhook settings**.
 3. Enable the webhook events.
 4. Enter the endpoint url: `https://apicentral.axway.com/integrations/myfatoorah` or `https://central.ap-sg.axway.com/integrations/myfatoorah` or `https://central.eu-fr.axway.com/integrations/myfatoorah`, based on your Amplify organization location.
-5. Enable the Secret Key so that all events will be singed with that key and Marketplace can confirm the even origin.
+5. Enable the Secret Key so that all events will be signed with that key and Marketplace can confirm the even origin.
 6. Select the events to listen to:
     * Transaction Status Changed
 7. Click **Save**.